-Feedback
+13. Feedback

-- 57. Applicants may obtain a copy of their interview question booklet, which will include all panel notes on each answer and the scores achieved for each lead question.
+Applicants may obtain a copy of their interview question booklet, which will include all panel notes on each answer and the scores achieved for each lead question.
 On some occasions, the questions will not be provided if it is possible that further interviews for the same post will be required.
 Panel members will not provide informal feedback.
-All requests for feedback should be made in writing to Human Resources Office who will manage the process. - 58.
+All requests for feedback should be made in writing to Human Resources Office who will manage the process.

 Any requests for information will be considered by Human Resources Office in light of Data Protection and Freedom of Information legislation.

-Travelling Expenses for Attendance at Interviews
+14. Travelling Expenses for Attendance at Interviews and Medical Examinations

-59. A refund will only be made if the total allowable expenses amount to £3.00 or more.
+A refund will only be made if the total allowable expenses amount to £3.00 or more.
 Amounts of £2.99 or less will not be refunded.
 Expenses for meals/refreshments will not be paid.
 All claims for expenses MUST be accompanied by receipts/tickets.
 Expenses will only be reimbursed from point of entry to Northern Ireland.
-Travel expenses to Northern Ireland will not be refunded.
+Travel expenses to Northern Ireland will not be refunded unless the vacancy was advertised in the UK, Irish National Press or a professional journal which is available outside as well as inside Northern Ireland.